 “The importance of diversity in the workplace is a cause that has always been close to my heart.
 So, from an idea, to seeing real lives changed through these internships, I couldn’t be prouder.”

-Jeremiah completed his BSc in Mathematics and Economics in 2016 with the School of Mathematics, Statistics and Actuarial Science and then went on to graduate with a MSc in Financial Economics in 2017 through the Department of Economics.
+Jeremiah completed his BSc in Mathematics and Economics in 2016 with the School of Mathematics, Statistics and Actuarial Science and then went on to join the MSc Financial Economics course in the Department of Economics in 2017.

 Prior to joining the music industry, The Social Mobility Foundation gave him the foundations to build and maintain professional relationships and demonstrated the importance of these relationships in providing opportunities in spaces which were traditionally closed.